A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Real-Data Example: Replication of a Friendship Network SAOM

 Although we could try to tweak the two models and deviate from the model suggested by the original authors in order to improve model fit altogether, this would make our analysis vulnerable to criticism because doing so may favor one of the models over the other.
 Therefore we try to remain as impartial as possible by re-using the theoretical specification proposed by \citet{snijders2010introduction}.

 We use out-of-sample prediction of time step~4 to assess which model fits the data best.
 To do so, we estimate the models without information on the network at the last time step (as reported in Table~\ref{tab:knecht}), simulate 100 new networks in lieu of the last time step and based on the model, and compare these simulations to the observed network at the fourth time step.
-Figure~\ref{fig:knecht-boxplot} presents boxplots of endogenous network statistics (``auxiliary statistics'') in the simulated networks (as shown by the gray boxplots) versus the observed network (indicated by a black line).
+Given that we have a theoretically informed model as specified by \citet{snijders2010introduction}, comparable right-hand-side specifications, and real data that correspond well in principal to the SAOM's data generating process, the model that produces better out-of-sample predictive fit is the model doing a better job of capturing the data generating process that exists in nature.
+Figure~\ref{fig:knecht-boxplot} presents boxplots of endogenous network statistics (``auxiliary statistics'') in the simulated networks (as shown by the colored boxplots) versus the observed network (indicated by a black line).
 This approach focuses on the structure of the network irrespective of the ordering of the actual vertices.
 Very good fit occurs when the observed data intersect the medians of the predicted data.
 Figure~\ref{fig:knecht-rocpr} shows the ROC and PR curves as well as the area under these curves as complementary measures of the goodness of fit.
-These measures take into account the ordering of the actual vertices and assess classification performance of the models, that is, how many dyads are predicted correctly by the simulations?
+These measures take into account the ordering of the actual vertices and assess classification performance of the models, that is, the number of dyads predicted correctly by the simulations.

 The comparison of the boxplots across the two models reveals that the TERGM fits substantially better than the SAOM in this case.
 With all four auxiliary statistics, the simulated networks capture the observed network much more closely.
 Overall, there is some small room for improvement even in the TERGM, but the fit seems adequate for an out-of-sample prediction.